What is Ethereum? Complete Guide 2026 for Beginners

 5. Layer 2 and Scalability

-Layer 2 solutions build on Ethereum to offer faster and cheaper transactions:
+Layer 2 solutions build on Ethereum to offer faster, cheaper transactions:

 - Arbitrum: largest L2 by TVL